Do you have a café?

 Can I bring my dog?

 Of course!
 The Garden is a great place for walking with dogs, though they must be kept on a lead at all times.
-Dogs are also welcome in our Café and Shop, and there’s always a bowl of fresh water outside the Café and at the entrance to the Garden.
+Dogs are also welcome in our Café and Shop, and there’s always a bowl of fresh water outside the Café.

 When is the best time to see the snowdrops?